Roger W. Griffith, P.E.

 Filed Under: Hot Water Systems, International Plumbing Code, Plumbing Systems, Water Heaters Tagged With: T&P relief valves

-For residential occupancies, a 13R sprinkler system is permitted by the building codes for many applications, and a 13R system offers numerous economic advantages for the building owner.
+For residential occupancies, an NFPA 13R sprinkler system is permitted, and it offers numerous economic advantages for the building owner.
 Most notably, with a 13R system, attics and concealed spaces do not have to be protected with sprinklers.

 [Read more…]